 The now unfortunately closed Fitzcycles is where I bought my road bike on the Cycle to Work Scheme, and I was able to use some of that bike to work tax saving towards cycle clothing because “reflective clothing” specifically counts as allowable expenditure on safety equipment.
 That tax saving is worth bearing in mind if you’re buying a bike on the bike to work scheme anyway like I was – although some would argue you should spend as much as you can on the bike and build up your clothing collection over time.

-Aldi and Lidl have good ranges of cycling gear in stock too from time to time as part of their seasonal special offers.
+Aldi and Lidl have good ranges of cycling clothing Ireland store options too from time to time as part of their seasonal special offers.
 The only problem is that they only come in to stores once or twice a year and it’s easy to miss the good stuff.
 The day the offers become available there’s often a queue of eager cyclists outside the shops first thing in the morning.
 And it can turn into a bit of a feeding frenzy those mornings inside the shops as people scramble to get the best bargains once the doors are opened.
 Decathlon’s arrival in Dublin will also give another good value option when their purpose built Dublin Decathlon store opens near IKEA in 2020.

 I’m a particular fan of the Crivit range of cycling jerseys, socks and gloves at Lidl because they’re good quality and cheap – and in the case of the gloves you can try them on before you buy.
 I’ve had less more mixed experiences with their cycling shorts and rain jackets which I didn’t find great.
 The merino wool base layer tops and thermal leggings at Aldi are cheap and warm but I find them a bit itchy compared to more expensive “branded” items I’d pick up online (like this dhb merino wool thermal base layer that has long sleeves – works really for Irish winters in my experience).

 Tip #5: Amazon vs AliExpress for cycling clothing Ireland online

 On AliExpress I often find it works well to sort product search results by order volume because at least then you can have some confidence that you’re dealing with a big-ish retailer.
 The cycling forum on boards.ie is another place where people post about specific brands / merchants they’ve ordered from on AliExpress which they’ve been happy with.
 That’s especially useful when you’re buying things like cycling shorts where the quality of the padding or so-called chamois is important for comfort when you’re likely going to spending hours in the saddle.
 The BikeExchange market place could also be worth checking out although I haven’t ordered anything from there myself yet.